 There are a lot of interesting applications for potato fractions that provide exciting opportunities for our growers here in NZ.
 Some of them are highly innovative and serve to highlight the versatility of the potato as a source of raw material for ingredient applications.

-In response to this challenge to develop innovative potato based products, Potatoes NZ Inc. has formed an Innovation Group to specifically focus on developing the NZ potato industry product innovation capability.
+In response to this challenge to develop innovative potato-based products, Potatoes NZ Inc. has formed an Innovation Group to focus specifically on developing the capability of the NZ potato industry in product innovation .

 - Stimulate innovative thinking within the NZ potato industry in the post-harvest space.

 - Develop new ideas and innovations that can add value to NZ potatoes.

 - Create value out of the potato industries’ waste stream.

 - Identify opportunities for potatoes to be included in new products, new formats and new categories.